-Summary: Our Doddle roundtable explored into our real-world returns behaviours how carriers could use these insights for their own strategies.
+Summary: Our Doddle roundtable looked at real-world returns behaviours and how these could inform carrier strategy.

 In ecommerce logistics, we sometimes think of consumers as a single mass, with a broadly uniform set of desires.
 After all, the statistics tell us about majority opinions and desires.
 But people are various and unpredictable, and their motivations aren’t always captured by the numbers.